SuihongSong/WassersteinGANTest_1D/README.md

 (4) revise the distribution type and other parameters in the last cell,
 (5) and run all cells.
 ##### Can run the files with Google Colab:
-open TrainGAN.ipynb with Colab, upload gan.py file into Colab, and follow step (3) to (5).
+open TrainGAN.ipynb with Colab, upload gan.py file into Colab, and follow above step (3) to (5).